Essentials of Coop Membership

 Households

-If you want to join the Coop and you live with other adults—a partner, friends, children over the age of 18 and out of high school, elderly parents—they have to join the Coop too.
+If you want to join the Coop and you live with other adults—a partner, friends, children 18 or older, elderly parents—they have to join the Coop too.
 Why?
 Because they will be eating the food and enjoying our low prices.
 To benefit from the Coop, everyone must contribute to the Coop.
 There are no exceptions to this rule.
 It’s very common for members to do work shifts for their partners or other family members.

 Joining Fee and Investment

-In addition to working, every member of the household must pay a one-time, non-refundable joining fee of $25 and member-owner equity investment (MOEI) of $100.
+In addition to working, every household member must pay a one-time, non-refundable joining fee of $25 and a member-owner equity investment (MOEI) of $100.
 The investment is refundable if you leave the Coop.

 If you receive a qualifying form of income-based assistance, your joining fee will be $5 and MOEI will be $10.
 Proof to qualify for the reduced MOEI will need to be renewed annually.